david-tejada/voicecode_language-css/readme.md

   - Some common declarations "ses text uppercase" -> <code>text-transform: uppercase;</code>

 ## Notes
 - For keywords containing the word **inline** or **align** use the word **online** instead to prevent Dragon Dictate from crashing.
-- For keywords containing the word **nth** use **ninth** for better recognition
+- For keywords containing the word **nth** use **ninth** for better recognition.
 - Some values are common words but they are here in case of difficulty getting Dragon to recognize some of them.
-Some of them are commended out because they're just common words, uncomment any of them if you have trouble getting Dragon Dictate to recognize them.
+Some of them are commented out because they're just common words, uncomment any of them if you have trouble getting Dragon Dictate to recognize them.